GRP-777/Proyecto_Individual_1/README.md

 1. Some columns are nested, that is they either have a dictionary or a list as values ​​in each row, we unnest them to be able to do some of the API queries.

 _**Drop unused columns**_:

 2. We remove the columns that will not be used:
    - From the output_steam_games: publisher, app_name, discount_price, tags, early_access, specs, price, metascore, developer, items_count, reviews_url, steam_id, playtime_2weeks, url and Unnamed: 0.
    - From the australian_user_reviews: last_edited, user_url, Unnamed:0, helpful and funny.
    - From the australian_users_items: items_count, review, steam_id, playtime_2weeks, user_id and Unnamed: 0.

 _**Control of null values**_:

 3. There are null values in:
    - From the output_steam_games: genres, release_date, and id.
    - From the australian_user_reviews: posted, item_id, review, and recommend.

 _**Daytime datatype arrangement**_:

 4. The dates are changed to year integers:
    - From the australian_user_reviews: posted column.
    - From the output_steam_games: release_date column.

 _**Duplicates dropping**_:

 5. Duplicated ids usualy affect the results:
    - From the australian_users_items: item_ids.

 _**Datasets merging**_:

-6. Combine the two cleaned datasets: australian_users_items and output_steam_games.
+6. Combine two or cleaned datasets.

 _**Sentiment analysis**_:

 7. In the australian_user_reviews dataset, there are reviews of games made by different users.
 Creation of the column 'sentiment_analysis' by applying NLP sentiment analysis with the following scale: it takes the value '0' if it's negative, '1' if it's neutral, and '2' if it's positive.
 This new column replaces the australian_user_reviews.review column to facilitate the work of the machine learning models and data analysis.
 If this analysis is not possible due to the absence of a written review, it takes the value of 1.